Foundation's Friends: Reception

-David Langford commented brielfy on the anthology, noting it contains "a lot of routine pastiche" as well as several gems.
+David Langford commented briefly on the anthology, noting it contains "a lot of routine pastiche" as well as several gems.
 He criticized Poul Anderson's story as "too finicky", but praised Orson Scott Card's work as "the best Foundation/Empire story ever written".
 Jo Walton likewise commented on the anthology in passing, choosing Frederik Pohl and Connie Willis' stories as its best.